momentohq/public-dev-docs/docs/leaderboards/develop/api-reference/response-objects.md

 description: Learn how to interact with the response object in the Momento API for Leaderboards.
 ---

-# Response objects from Momento APIs in Momento Leaderboard
+# Response objects from Momento APIs in Momento Leaderboards

 These are the baseline responses for all commands.
 Some commands will add more data and functionality.